priyankadash2266/PET-ADOPTION/README.md

 ## Accomplishments:

-We are proud to build a website where pet lovers can easily adopt animals that need a home.
+I am proud to build a website where pet lovers can easily adopt animals that need a home.
 They can not only provide medical assistance to them but can also allow their fellow comrades in the community to adopt them.

 ## What's next for PetMe 📲

-In future, we plan to scale this application to reach as many people as possible and facilitate adoption and donation of animals.
+In future, i plan to scale this application to reach as many people as possible and facilitate adoption and donation of animals.

-Furthermore, we plan to connect with the nearest government organization that provides medical assistance to stray animals.
+Furthermore, i plan to connect with the nearest government organization that provides medical assistance to stray animals.

 ## License 🛡️